How to Format Hard Drive without Losing Data | 2 Effective Ways

 The truth is, if you simply want to change the file system from FAT32 to NTFS, then you can use the command line of “convert” instead of “format” and it won’t erase any data.

-However, if you truly want to format hard drive to solve more potential problems and improve your computer’s performance, then whether it's a HDD or an SSD, no matter you want to format FAT32 to NTFS on local drive, or convert NTFS to FAT32 on external hard drive/USB drive, this operation will erase all the data on the disk.
+However, if you truly want to format the hard drive to solve more potential problems and improve your computer’s performance, then whether it's an HDD or an SSD, no matter whether you want to format FAT32 to NTFS on a local drive or convert NTFS to FAT32 on the external hard drive/USB drive, this operation will erase all the data on the disk.

 In this case, you can try 2 different approaches to avoid data loss caused by formatting - one is to back up the hard drive in advance, the other is to retrieve the data afterward.
 Next is the guide to format hard drive, you can combine it with either Method 1 or Method 2 to avoid data loss.